Scenario Trees

 As alluded to earlier, the value of Scenario Trees are endless.
 What is unique about this process is its applicability across all sports and even to other non-sporting competitions.
 By inputting final scores, scenario trees can be created for any head to head competition, not just basketball.
 When creating this project, my test case was Alabama High School Football - using these Scenario Trees to figure out who my hometown team would be playing in the first round of the playoffs.
 Similar to the background story with the Fever, having an idea of how playoffs are projecting even just a few extra rounds of competition early can become a massive advantage to operations directors who may be scheduling travel and video coordinators trading opposing teams’ scouts.

-Alternatively, rather than looking ahead for the most likely scenario, a member of the Sickos Committee would likely look for the less likely scenarios.
+Alternatively, rather than looking ahead for the most likely scenario, a true fan of chaos such as a member of the Sickos Committee would likely look for the less likely scenarios.
 Of course, upsets of any magnitude but also scenarios of ties between a large number of teams.
 Due to the nature of different leagues and sports, tiebreakers are not calculated within Scenario Trees - teams are simply listed as tied in the standings.
 Given the extensive enumeration of all possible scenarios, a path to even the most unruly of scenarios can be found.

 Posted on: